freelan-developers/teapot/docs/source/the_party_file.rst

  - booleans
  - null

-.. note:: The fact that **tea-party** doesn't make use of other data structures doesn't mean you can't use those; you can actually do and use whatever you want when writing custom extensions.
+.. note:: The fact that **teapot** doesn't make use of other data structures doesn't mean you can't use those; you can actually do and use whatever you want when writing custom extensions.

 The definition order of all elements in dictionaries is unspecified.
-This means **tea-party** will not care at all in which order you write the keys of a dictionary.
+This means **teapot** will not care at all in which order you write the keys of a dictionary.

 Strings can be any unicode string, however it is **strongly** recommended that you stick with ANSI characters, especially when it comes to indexes.